 The expenses of educating Baylor University students are controlled as much as possible while responding to demands for effective operations, consideration for the general welfare of students, and continued support of the quality of the educational experience.
 Nine semester hours constitutes official full-time status for graduate students; however, the threshold used by the University to calculate fees is twelve semester hours, providing an advantage to graduate students taking up to eleven hours per semester.
-A general estimate of expenses for a new graduate student enrolled in a normal course load of nine hours for one semester is shown below.
+A general estimate of expenses for a new graduate student enrolled in a normal course load of nine hours for one semester is shown at the end of the following section.